These are separate events, and participants are invited to attend either or both.

 Visit a trial on an avocado farm in Mareeba to explore how the effects of basalt addition on crop productivity, soil health and carbon dioxide removal are being assessed.
 This Field Visit and tour will be open to the farming community, industry bodies and key stakeholders.

 On Thursday 25 June, 2026, join experts to explore the latest in enhanced rock weathering.
-Register your interest to receive registration information and updates for the program and speakers.
+Details of the proceedings are coming soon.

 On Friday 26 June 2026, the day after the symposium, community members are warmly invited to join the project team at Howe Farming near Mareeba for a guided tour of the Enhanced Rock Weathering monitoring site.